 My three years in the MFA program at Pitt were among the best years of my life.
 Sure, I got some writing done, but I was thinking all the time.
-I’ve since returned to graduate school, but nowhere have I found students and faculty more engaged than at the University of Pittsburgh.
+I now teach both undergraduate and graduate courses to very talented student writers, but nowhere have I found students and faculty more engaged than at the University of Pittsburgh.
 There was encouragement coming from all sides and that can never be underestimated in contributing to a successful writer.

 When I reflect on my three years in the University of Pittsburgh MFA program, I conclude that the experience not only made me a better writer, but also prepared me in unpredictable ways for my career.
 Through workshops with incredibly supportive classmates, and professors who were nothing short of champions, I was challenged to discover a voice I didn’t know I had.
 That voice has played a central role in my work, as writing is vital to thinking, to planning, to imagination, to communication, and to engagement.

 Having been shaped in part by the collegial and creative, yet rigorous, environment at Pitt, I found myself able to communicate, innovate, and collaborate in ways that enabled me to build a successful communications consulting practice, and eventually to find a rewarding career in an independent school.
 In my current role as Assistant Head of Winchester Thurston School, I work with the faculty, with the trustees, and with the broader community, and I draw every day on the dispositions I developed during my time at Pitt.
 It was a wonderful time in my life, and the best educational experience I’ve had.

 Maura is the associate head for external affairs for the Winchester Thurston School in Pittsburgh.